vjeantet/goDashing/README.md

 ```

-# Use your custome assets, widgets...
+# Use your custom assets, widgets...
 * goDash looks for assets in a ```public``` folder, when it can not found a file in this folder, it will use its embeded one.

 ## Widgets